basdds/basdds.github.io/about.md

 * As of 2019 I work for ['team.blue'](https://team.blue/){:target="_blank"}

-# Personal interests and hobbies
+# Personal interests and hobby's

 * Tinkering with computers and (open source!) software, Photography, Video, Music, etc etc.